Jorjet Harper

-Jorjet Harper, since the 1970s, has been a writer, editor, and musician in the lesbian community.
+Jorjet Harper is an American a writer, editor, and musician, who is particularly active in the lesbian community.

 Career

-Harper has served as entertainment editor for Outlines newspaper and writes for Chicago's gay and lesbian newspaper, the Windy City Times. for ten years, she was a staff writer for HOT WIRE: The Journal of Women's Music and Culture.
+Harper has served as entertainment editor for Outlines newspaper and writes for Chicago's gay and lesbian newspaper, the Windy City Times for ten years, she was a staff writer for HOT WIRE: The Journal of Women's Music and Culture.

 Lesbomania, her syndicated column, was published in a book, as well as its sequel Tales From the Dyke Side.

 Soon after moving to Chicago from New York City in 1979, she began writing for Blazing Star, Chicago's lesbian-feminist newsletter.

 Biography

 Her grandmother, Minnie Buckingham Harper, was the first woman of African descent to serve in a United States Legislative body.

 She was inducted into the Chicago LGBT Hall of Fame in 1998.